nickp60/riboSeed/README.md

 ## Installation
+riboSeed is on Pypi, so you can install with pip or within a virtualenv (probably recommended):

+`pip3.5 install riboSeed`

+or

+`mkvirtualenv riboSeedVE -p python3.5 -i riboSeed `

 The trickiest part of this whole business is properly installing SMALT.
 BWA is definitly the easiest option.

-Installing with pip3.5 will be the easiest way, but prior to release, clone this repository, and run setup.py.
+You can also clone this repository, and run setup.py.

 ### Python Requirements: